When the cost of getting to work becomes a barrier

 Things to keep in mind

-• Fairness matters: Not all roles can access the same flexibility (eg. WFH), so it’s important to communicate openly about what is and isn’t possible, and why.
+• Not all roles can access the same flexibility (eg. WFH), so it’s important to communicate openly about what is and isn’t possible, and why.

-• Set clear expectations: Where changes are made, clearly outline the duration and any review points or triggers for when it will revert to the norm.
+• Where changes are made, clearly outline the duration and any review points or triggers for when it will revert to the norm.

-• Avoid precedent risk: Be mindful that temporary measures can quickly be seen as permanent if not managed carefully.
+• Be mindful that temporary measures can quickly be seen as permanent if not managed carefully.

-• Check obligations: Some Awards require payment of allowances (eg. cents per kilometre) where employees use their personal vehicle for work-related purposes (separate to commuting).
+• Some Awards require payment of allowances (eg. cents per kilometre) where employees use their personal vehicle for work-related purposes (separate to commuting).

-If you have any queries about this information or wish to discuss options, please contact QFVG Workplace Relations team on 07 3620 3844 or email wrteam@qfvg.com.au
+If you’d like to talk through options relevant to your business, please contact QFVG Workplace Relations team on 07 3620 3844 or email wrteam@qfvg.com.au

 Support that works for you